DocuWare/Intellix/doc/installation_en.md

   [DocuWare Partner Portal](http://go.docuware.com/partnerportal-login).

 - `SqlServerInstance`, `SqlServerInstanceUser` and `SqlServerInstancePassword`:
-  This value specifies the instance and the credentials to access your own SQL Server.
+  These values specify the instance and the credentials to access your own SQL Server.

   :warning: If you use the containerized SQL Server, you must not pass these parameters.